 Side Note: In its original design phase, BootIt 2 was to include the capability of running multiple operating systems at the same time with the ability to switch between them using the (previously unused) sysreq/sysrq key on the IBM PC keyboards.
 However, due to the amount of system RAM required and its high cost as well as the limited CPU speeds, TeraByte abandoned that capability.

 After BootIt 2 came BootIt Lite, a standard boot manager with the ability to create boot items and boot multiple operating systems from within the same partition, and BootIt Direct, a very simple boot manager that displayed the standard MBR partitions and volumes from which could simply be booted.

 In 2000, BootIt Next Generation was released.
 Including a full GUI interface and disk imaging, it built upon and extended the functionality found in BootIt 2, BootIt Direct, and BootIt Lite.
 It was the first ever all-in-one boot manager, partition manager, and imaging tool.

-BootIt® Bare Metal, released in 2011, is the latest version of the BootIt Product Line first released in 1994.
-With the same dedication to quality, features, and ease of use, TeraByte continues to advance BootIt as the unparalleled leader in its category..
+BootIt® UEFI, release in 2018, is the latest version of the BootIt product line and the first to offer full UEFI multi-boot support.
+With the same dedication to quality, features, and ease of use, TeraByte continues to advance BootIt as the unparalleled leader in its category.